lolzio5/Team05-RISCV-Final/doc/Sam/SamBarberStatement.md

 ## Direct mapped Cache <a name="cache"></a>
-I chose to implement the cache using a direct mapping with a cache size 16 blocks this meant the cache size was 64 bytes.
+I chose to implement the cache using a direct mapping with a cache size of 64 bytes.
 To achieve this I chose a tag size of 26 bits and Index size of 4 bits.
 This is implemented with 3 separate ram arrays for the cache data, valid bit and tag of the cache.
 Below is a diagram showing how the data memory modules are connected and operate.

 ![](DataMemoryDiagramV0.1.png)